FRickReich/playmaker-mixpanel-actions/README.md

 ====

 - Add multiple Event sender.
-- create UnityPackage for this project.
+- Create UnityPackage for this project.
-- add Tutorial.
+- Add Tutorial.

 ## License
 Copyright (c) 2013 F. Rick Reich.
 Licensed under the terms of the MIT license.